 Nina Chanel Abney's "Seized the Imagination" opens at Jack Shainman on November 9 and will be an view through December 20.
-The artist is known for her colorful carrvase, which are at times frenzied or chostic, pocked with pop events.
-Looking a ther work is comparable to the feeling of information overload we get when browsing the Internet or staring and he feelings that arise as a result.
+The artist is known for her colorful canvase, which are at times imazied or chootic, packed with pop culture imagery and references to current werent.
+Looking the work is comparable to the feeling of information overload we get when browsing the laterrist or starting and the feelings that arise as a misuit.